Get Your Unschooling Permission Slip

 I have all kinds of resources to help you - I do private coaching calls, have group calls in my membership group - because some of us learn better in a supportive community.
 I have guides and books, a YouTube channel, and even courses!

-Then my newest course - Learning Math Without a Curriculum.
+Learning Math Without a Curriculum.
 Through videos and pdfs - I’ll walk you through all the ways math is already weaving through your lives!
 Schools made you think all the math that matters has to happen in a school setting or in a schoolish way.

 But math in REAL LIFE is what really matters.